 Watch David interviewed on TV about Paris to the Pyrenees.

 Listen to David talking to Sheila Hamilton of "Speaking Freely" on KINK FM in Portland about Paris to the Pyrenees.

 On another front: my food/wine and travel books include Food Wine Rome (now also an app, see below…) and Food Wine Burgundy, plus Quiet Corners of Rome, and the classic Enchanted Liguria.
 All four will be out soon as e-books.

-November 2013 was a busy month: on the 5th came the release of my thriller Paris City of Night as an e-book by Pegasus Classics–see my blog posts or the book page for details–and on Nov 15 the long-awaited audiobook version of Paris, Paris: Journey into the City of Light, the perennial little book of essays that could, finally arrived.
+My thriller Paris City of Night is now an e-book published by Pegasus Classics–see my blog posts or the book page for details.
+The long-awaited audiobook version of Paris, Paris: Journey into the City of Light, the perennial little book of essays that could, finally arrived.
 It was worth the wait.

-Another big news item is the release of my first-ever app: David Downie’s Paris Timeline.
+Do you love Paris?
+Don't miss my Paris app: David Downie’s Paris Timeline.
 It gives you hundreds of highly illustrated short takes on key Dates in Paris from 8000 BC to the present, plus key People, Places and Events.
 This is more than a Wikipedia-style history app: it’s 100-percent Paris with lots of surprising details and a distinctly unconventional point of view.
-Paris Timeline is the first of many apps to come.
-Stay tuned.

 Travel and food writing and my addiction to history and perambulation have spawned a parallel activity: custom walking tours of Paris, Burgundy, Rome and the Italian Riviera.